wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 You may think it will log Sunny because we declare the dog in the function scope, so when the function runs, shouldn't it look in it's own scope for that?

-Or you might think it may log Snickers becaue the function is declared within a `dog` variable inside of it so it will look up for that variable.
+Or you might think it may log Snickers because the function is declared within a `dog` variable inside of it so it will look up for that variable.

 What does it log?
 Snickers!